openhie/facility-recon/docs/source/index.rst

 The Facility Reconciliation Tool is an open source and open standards-based product to help anyone match lists of facilities from different data sources.
 The tools supports uploading data from CSV, FHIR servers and DHIS2 instances.

+The tool can used as a standalone application with its own authentication or as a DHIS2 app that uses DHIS2 for authentication but runs the tool in the background.

 If you are new to the tools, please try the quick starts!

 For support, please have a look through this guide, including the FAQ.